camptocamp/c2cgeoportal/doc/integrator/functionality.rst

 Example of the default_basemap Functionality ............................................

-Using functionalities, it is easy to set the default basemap that will be displayed when a user loads the application depending on whether he/she is anonymous, authenticated or has some specific role.
+Using functionalities, you can set the default basemap that will be displayed when a user loads the application depending on whether he/she is anonymous, authenticated or has some specific role.

-First make sure that ``default_basemap`` is made available in the templates using the ``functionalities:available_in_templates`` parameter in the ``vars_<project>.yaml`` configuration file:
+First, make sure that ``default_basemap`` is made available in the templates using the ``functionalities:available_in_templates`` parameter in the ``vars_<project>.yaml`` configuration file: